karol-202/Axon/README.md

 Axon is fully written in Kotlin.

-Axon supports supervised learning, multi layered networks and backpropagation, but is still under development thus new types of networks and new features will be being added.
+Axon supports supervised learning, multi layered networks and backpropagation, but is still under development thus new types of networks and new features will be added.
 Axon is extensible so you can create your own type of network using this library.

 ## How to install?